AtariLynx/handy-docs/docs/redeye.md

 - `NumberOfPlayers` - number of players logged in -1
 - `PlayerNumber` - player number assigned to this unit

+> ### Note
+>
-NOTE: At this point, if you only want to pass around joystick and button information in your program, you might want to skip down to the [Quick installation]() subsection.
+> At this point, if you only want to pass around joystick and button information in your program, you might want to skip down to the [Quick installation]() subsection.

 To start the logon process, call the system routine `start_logon`.
 The logon process will run unattended from the interrupt routines.
 The game should give some feedback to the user about what is going on.
 The following variables are used for communication to/from the logon code: